brettchalupa/brettcodes/_services/ember-js-development.md

 ---

-We have been working with Ember.js for years and are confident in our ability to build front-end web applications quickly with it.
+We have been working with Ember.js for years and are confident in our ability to build high-quality front-end web applications with it.
+We value the conventions of the framework and the tooling surrounding it.

-To answer:

-- why we use Ember
-- our specialties (adding tests, maintenance, integrating with APIs)